alitoiu/alitoiu.github.io/_projects/2014-Golf-Swing-Action-Recognition.markdown

 </figure>

 </div>

+## Market Summary
+The golf economy is $60 billion, annually, with golfers spending $6 billion on equipment.
+Products that give golfers statistics on their rounds are achieving some early success.
+For example, [Game Golf](http://www.amazon.com/GAME-Digital-Tracking-System-Black/dp/B00JDZWQZK) has raised $8 million dollars, and [GolfShot](http://golfshot.com/) has made over $50 million in revenue.
+However, both applications require a substantial amount of input from the user.
+A product that requires no user input to track statistics, and that delivers meaningful advice could dominate the market.

 ## Technologies Used
 C++, Boost Asio, dlib Machine Learning Library, Bash and Python Machine Learning Pipeline, dygraph Javascript visualization library, Git